hogart/rpg-tools/README.md

 2. object with `min` and/or `max` properties (either numerical or string) or
 3. primitive value.

+Name of field can be pathkey, e.g. 'some.nested.property'.
 If field with this name is missing from `wearer`, this too means requirements are not met.

 Examples: